Student Advisor Salary

 Popular Skills for Student Advisor

-Survey takers working as Student Advisors report using a large range of professional skills.
-Most notably, skills in People Management, Mentoring, Microsoft Office, and advising are correlated to pay that is above average, with boosts between 6 percent and 11 percent.
+Student Advisors report using a deep pool of skills on the job.
+Most notably, skills in advising, People Management, Mentoring, and Microsoft Office are correlated to pay that is above average, with boosts between 7 percent and 10 percent.
 Skills that pay less than market rate include Event Planning, immigration, and Customer Service.
-Those proficient in Counseling are, more often than not, also skilled in advising.
+For most people, competency in Counseling indicates knowledge of advising.

 Pay by Experience Level for Student Advisor